Search

 Engeo's Role

-In 2014, 2015, and 2016 ENGEO conducted the design-level geotechnical study for the first Major Phase of development, an approximately 171-acre parcel with a new ferry terminal, approximately 3,700 residential units, and 100 acres of parks and open space.
+Starting in 2006, as the Geotechnical Engineer of Record, ENGEO began conducting several design-level geotechnical studies for both horizontal and vertical construction within the first Major Phase of development, an approximately 171-acre parcel with a new ferry terminal, approximately 3,700 residential units, and 100 acres of parks and open space.
+The first Major Phase of development consists of six sub-phases development at Treasure Island and two sub-phases of development at Yerba Buena Island.

 C